sidharthramesh-TA/genai/BERT/BERT.md

 ![alt text](image-34.png)

-## Prompt Engineering

-To get a LLM model to do what we want we have to give a semantically charged input - Prompt to get the LLM to give us an output that it associates with the Prompt

 ## Changing Nature of ChatGPT

-Models like 3.5 and 4 getting evaluated for problems like
+Models like 3.5 and 4 are evaluated for problems like

 1. Math problems
 2. Sensitive/dangerous questions